statichost.eu logo

 4. Click on the Add deploy key button.

-5. Choose a name, such as “statichost publish” and paste in the provided key under Key.
+5. Choose a name, such as “statichost deployment” and paste in the provided key under Key.

 6. Press Add key.